TritonDataCenter/sdc-cloudapi/docs/index.md

       "far": ["da568166-9d93-42c8-b9b2-bce9a6bb7e0a", "d45eb2f5-c80b-4fea-854f-32e4a9441e53"]
     }

 UUIDs provided should be the ids of instances belonging to you.

-Locality hints are optional.
-Both `near`, `far`, and `strict` are also optional;
-you can provide just one if desired.
-Lastly, if there's only a single UUID entry in an array, you can omit the array and provide the UUID string directly as the value to a near/far key.
+If there is only a single UUID entry in an array, you can omit the array and provide the UUID string directly as the value to a near/far key.

-`strict` defaults to false if not provided.
-If `strict` is provided and is true, the creation of the new instance will fail if the provided `near` and/or `far` cannot be met. `near` will try to place the new instance on the same server as the given instance UUIDs, otherwise in the same rack; it will fail if no space can be found in that rack. `far` will try to place the new instance in a different rack, otherwise a different server in the same rack; it will fail if space can only be found on the same server as the given instance UUIDs.
+`strict` defaults to false, meaning that Triton will attempt to meet all the `near` and/or `far` criteria but will still provision the instance when no server fits all the requirements.
+If `strict` is set to true, the creation of the new instance will fail if the affinity criteria cannot be met.

 When Triton CNS is enabled, the DNS search domain of the new VM will be automatically set to the suffix of the "instance" record that is created for